-- A Risk Resilience is an ability to accommodate risk.
+- Risk Resilience is an ability to accommodate risk.

-- A Risk Assumption is to take a minor risk.
+- Risk Assumption is to take a minor risk.

-- A Residual Risk is an unidentified Risk after a risk management plan is initially set-up.
+- Residual Risk is an unidentified Risk after a risk management plan is initially set-up.

 Risk Mitigation is a systematic reduction of harmful, unpleasant, or bad situation to reduce of a risk impact, a loss money or extend schedule or less performance.
 The risk an occurrence is a high probability and impact is low.

-- A Risk Sharing is a risk management method (Risk Mitigation), share a risk with partner.
+- Risk Sharing is a risk management method (Risk Mitigation), share a risk with partner.

-- A Risk Diversification is a risk allocation to all participants.
+- Risk Diversification is a risk allocation to all participants.

 Risk Transfer is a risk management and control strategy that involves the contractual shifting of a risk from one party to another by purchasing insurance or transferring contractual liability.

-- A Risk Financing is a contingency arrangement, provisional risk money.
+- Risk Financing is a contingency arrangement, provisional risk money.

-Risk Register is a risk or opportunity management tool that is a record of information about the identified risks (or opportunities) used by the project manager and project personnel that provides a means of recording and quantifying the identified risks including the nature of the risk, risk owner, impact, mitigation plan and reference, etc.
+Risk Register is a risk or opportunity management tool that is a record of information about the identified risks (or opportunities) used by the project manager and project risk people.
+The Risk Register provides a means of recording and quantifying the identified risks including the nature of the risk, risk owner, impact, mitigation plan and reference, etc.